Need To Know

 In your room

-Flatscreen TV, DVD player, mini hifi, espresso machine, minibar, Miller Harris toiletries, slippers, bathrobes.
+Flatscreen TV, DVD player, mini hifi, espresso machine, minibar, Acqua di Parma toiletries, slippers, bathrobes.

 Our favourite rooms